The Reason Now Is The Best Time To Invest In A Care Home Property

 Are Care Homes A Good Investment For You?

-In 2014 there were over £4.5 billion worth of deals within the care home sector, a number which tends to validate this type property investment as a sustainable strategy.
+In 2014 there was over £4.5 billion worth of deals within the care home sector, a number which tends to validate this type of property investment as a sustainable strategy.

 The care home industry has been demonstrating a high level of market stability and an appealing risk-reward ratio since the index’s launch in 2007.
 For this reason, investors see this asset class as a great investment with consistently robust returns.